mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The KeyPackage contained in an `Update` proposal MUST share the values of the following fields with the KeyPackage it replaces in the tree: `version`, `cipher_suite`, `credential.identity`, `endpoint_id`.
-However, it MUST NOT share a signature key with any other KeyPackage in the tree.
+However, it MUST NOT share a signature key with any other KeyPackage in the tree and it MUST NOT contain the same `hpke_init_key` as the KeyPackage it replaces.

 A member of the group applies an Update message by taking the following steps: